Fixed format data files

 ASC (file extension .asc)

-Data locations refer to bytes in the data file record.
+Data locations refer to bytes within the data file record.
 For example a character question in data location 12 width 4 will use bytes 12, 13 ,14 and 15 in the data record.

 This character question can hold up to 4 English (ANSII) characters (including blanks) which can include numbers and normal punctuation.